python-poetry/poetry/docs/_index.md

 ```

 Poetry will be available at `$VENV_PATH/bin/poetry` and can be invoked directly or symlinked elsewhere.

-As this install is effectively managed by Poetry, `poetry self` commands will still be able to manipulate it.

 To uninstall Poetry, simply delete the entire `$VENV_PATH` directory.